India, US to work towards new global climate financing target

 Both countries will continue to work to enhance sharing of information to tackle offshore tax evasion and made note of the progress made under the Inter-Governmental Agreement pursuant to the Foreign Account Tax Compliance Act (FATCA) to share financial account information.
 They will also continue to engage in discussions on full reciprocal arrangement on FATCA.

-The US Treasury Department continues to provide technical support to India’s National Infrastructure and Investment Fund (NIIF).
+The US Treasury Department continues to provide technical support to India’s National Infrastructure and Investment Fund.
 It includes advice on scaling of debt and equity platforms for the renewable energy sector.
-It also provides consultation on new environmental, social and corporate governance policies during infrastructure development to meet international standards of private institutional investment.

-The two sides are already collaborating through continued technical support for the issuance of municipal bonds for critical urban infrastructure improvements.

-They continue to strengthen cooperation in anti-money laundering and combating the financing of terrorism (AML/CFT) through increased information sharing and coordination, including digital evidence and information for investigations.

 Tribune Shorts